 How long does a withdrawal from PointsBet take?

 Withdrawals at PointsBet will vary on the method.
-Typically, withdrawals take 3-5 business days.
+Typically, withdrawals take 3-5 days.
 Also, your account may be subject to a security review which adds on a few more days.
 Your best bet is to use the PointsBet Prepaid Mastercard as transfers onto the card are instantaneous.

 Can you cash out on PointsBet?